 In Ontario, a continuing power of attorney is valid relating to form if it complies with the internal law of the place where it was executed or where the grantor of the power was domiciled or habitually resident.

 Proposals for reform

-The western provinces of British Columbia (whose new legislation, the Wills Estates and Succession Act, came into effect on 31 March 2014) and Alberta (whose new Wills and Succession Act came into effect on 1 February 2012) have recently modernised their succession laws, which affects private client law in those jurisdictions.
+The western provinces of British Columbia (whose new legislation, the Wills Estates and Succession Act, came into effect on 31 March 2014) and Alberta (whose new Wills and Succession Act came into effect on 1 February 2012) have recently modernised their succession laws, which affects private client law in these jurisdictions.
 There are additional pending proposals in Alberta that have not yet come into force.

 In August 2015, the ULCC also adopted the Recognition of Substitute Decision-Making Documents Act (Uniform Act).
 The Uniform Act is a joint project of the ULCC and the Uniform Law Commission of the United States (ULC), which was undertaken to promote cross-border portability and utility of substitute decision-making documents for property and personal care.
 It will now be up to each Canadian province and territory to consider adopting and implementing the Uniform Act.
 The ULC adopted its version of the Uniform Act in July 2014 and likewise the US states can consider enacting it internally.

 On 11 January 2016, the Law Commission of Ontario released its Interim Report on Legal Capacity, Decision-Making and Guardianship for public feedback.
 It sets out a timely and fundamental review of Ontario's laws on these matters, and makes many significant recommendations for reform, including measures to: